swiftlang/swift/docs/HowToGuides/GettingStarted.md

     - replace the `SOME_PATH` to the path where your `swift-project` directory is
     - the CMAKE_BUILD_TYPE should match the build configuration name, so if you named this profile `RelWithDebInfo` the CMAKE_BUILD_TYPE should also be `RelWithDebInfo`

-With this done CLion should be able to successfully import the project and have full autocomplete and code navigation powers.
+With this done, CLion should be able to successfully import the project and have full autocomplete and code navigation powers.

 ### Editing